bldur/bones/README.md

 keeps last aggregated raw blocklist in /tmp/badhost

-has whitelist and support for logging addresses one want to be alerted about found in blocklists.
+has whitelist and support for logging addresses one want to be alerted about found in blocklists. where STONITH from not whitelisting an addresses on alert list. shoot the offending node in the head.

 failure to download will clear nft ipset.